peiffer-innovations/json_dynamic_widget/README.md

 Variable references can be static (read only once) or dynamic (will rebuild whenever the underlying value changes).
 To use the static reference, prefix it with an exclamation point (`!`).

+Variables may be complex JSON objects and you can reference notes on the object utilizing a [JSON Path expression](https://pub.dev/packages/json_path).
+To do this, use the name of the variable followed by a semicolon (`;`) followed by the JSON Path expression.
+An example of using the JSON Path option can be found in the [variables.json](https://github.com/peiffer-innovations/json_dynamic_widget/blob/main/example/assets/pages/variables.json) example

 Examples:
 ```
 {{dynamicVariavle}}

+{{dynamic;$.person.firstName}}

 !{{staticVariable}}

+!{{static;$.employees[1].lastName}}
 ```

 A variable can be used in any of the `child` / `children` / `args` values and for certain types of properties, a variable reference iw the only way to actually assign that value.